cameronrye/circle-of-fifths/README.md

     ```bash
     npm run serve
+    # or use the make interface
+    make dev
     ```

     The application will be available at `http://localhost:8000`

 4. **Run tests**:

     ```bash
     npm test
+    ```

+5. **Explore available commands**:

+    ```bash
+    # Show all available npm scripts with descriptions
+    npm run help

+    # Or use the make interface
+    make help

+    # Search for specific commands
+    npm run help -- --search test
     ```

 ### Build and Deployment